chuck-sys/personal-site/portfolio.md

 automating documentation deployment, automating testing on our database, and just helping around whereever I could.

+I also had the pleasure of deploying the project for our club's use, which gave me a bit of experience in the things that happen when you deploy a project, such as finding bugs that you would never expect to find, and trying to fix the broken things as quickly as possible.

 For this project, I made sure to include as much documentation as possible, and the end result was a docs page that was nice to look at.